zolweb/docker-npm/README.md

 ## Tagged Images

 Images are tagged according to the installed Node version and operating system.
 Package versions are not pinned, instead [`npm`](https://npmjs.org/) is executed to install current versions of each package.
-If stability issues aries, I will pin package versions in a `Dockerfile` for that Node/OS version and create a image tagged as `stable` based on it.
+If stability issues arise, I will pin package versions in a `Dockerfile` for that Node/OS version and create a image tagged as `stable` based on it.
 Please [let me know](https://github.com/mkenney/docker-npm/issues) if you run into this situation.

 ### Alpine